Certificates of Deposit (CDs)

 Adding a typical 8 basis points (0.08%) to the interest rate for FDIC insurance increases the bank's actual cost to 6.4%.

 The other factor increasing the yields on Euro CDs is the lack of information regarding the issuer and its government and laws, which creates some uncertainty as to repayment, and there may be sovereign risk, the risk that if the issuer does not repay the CD, it will be difficult to collect because the issuer is located in another country with different laws and regulations, or the government may not enforce its laws.
 However, this sovereign risk premium is small for most modern nations.

 CD yields are slightly higher than for Treasury securities of the same maturity, because of a higher credit risk and an illiquid secondary market.
-The yield differential may be higher if there is a crisis in the banking system, such as the recent subprime mortgage crisis, which caused Treasury security yields to decline while yields on other securities went up.
+The yield differential may be higher if there is a crisis in the banking system, such as the subprime mortgage crisis during the Great Recession, which caused Treasury security yields to decline while yields on other securities went up.

 Negotiable CD Yields

-Negotiable CDs have terms of less than one year, and since they have a secondary market, their yields will vary with the market interest rate.
+Negotiable CDs have terms of less than 1 year, and since they have a secondary market, their yields will vary with the market interest rate.
 CDs in the US, like other money market instruments in the US, use the actual/360 day-count convention, so a 1% CD would earn 365/360 × 1% of interest in 365 days.
 In the United Kingdom, the actual/365 day-count convention is used.
 Market prices are quoted per $100 of par value.
 The coupon rate = the stated rate of interest on the CD and is issued at par value.
 Therefore, the amount received when the CD matures equals:

 (Days using relevant